feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "e508acb3-e19f-4af4-ac55-276dfec42ee1"
+#> [1] "3a386fd7-3b89-4fd3-8417-9ccfe6f2fede"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Layer your blue Calvin Klein shirt with a neutral or navy wool blazer and add a
+#> Layer the blue Calvin Klein shirt under a navy or grey wool coat and add
-#> chunky knit scarf; pair with the pink trousers and finish with brown or navy
+#> neutral accessories (like a cream or charcoal scarf and brown or black shoes)
-#> shoes for a stylish winter look.
+#> to balance the bold pink trousers for a stylish winter look.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "cf060b80-afe4-4a50-9054-c7cf56860f5b"
+#> [1] "efc20e3f-f450-4ae5-9300-b116df01f339"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
 #> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer and
-#> add a warm coat, pairing it with pink trousers for a stylish winter look.
+#> add a stylish coat, pairing with accessories like a scarf to enhance the look
+#> for winter.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer your blue Calvin Klein shirt with a neutral or navy wool blazer and add a
+#> Layer the blue Calvin Klein shirt under a navy or grey wool coat and add
-#> chunky knit scarf; pair with the pink trousers and finish with brown or navy
+#> neutral accessories (like a cream or charcoal scarf and brown or black shoes)
-#> shoes for a stylish winter look.
+#> to balance the bold pink trousers for a stylish winter look.
 ```

 ## Code of Conduct